Skip to main content

 <span>${'Read More' @ i18n}</span>

-<!-- With locale override -->
+<!-- With explicit locale override (requires Sling i18n support for the locale option) -->

 <span>${'Read More' @ i18n, locale='de'}</span>